This is information for childcare providers.

 Providers inform BHCC how they will offer EYFE in their 'Core Offer' Form - part of the annual agreement between BHCC and providers of EYFE.

-Further detailed information can be found in Sections 5,6,13 and 14 'Flexibility','Partnership Working', 'Charging' and 'Admissions' of the provider agreement 2019 - 20
+Further detailed information can be found in Sections 5, 6, 7, and 8 of the new provider agreement.

-- Detailed information regarding who can offer EYFE can be found in Section 10 'Quality' of the provider agreement 2019 - 20
+Detailed information regarding who can offer EYFE can be found in Section 10 of the new provider agreement.

 Registering to offer EYFE in Brighton & Hove